rpede/monotonic-mouth-organ/README.md

 ## Introduction

-This is how NOT to build whistle-blower software.
+This is how NOT to build whistleblower software.
 It is intended as a teaching tool only!

 This project is intentionally broken in as many horrible ways as I can think of.